sdomoszlai13/sdomoszlai13.github.io/_posts/2023-06-02-predicting-housing-prices.md

-# A gentle introduction to Machine Learning - Predicting Real Estate Prices
+# A Gentle Introduction to Machine Learning - Predicting Real Estate Prices

 If you're lucky, at some point in your life, you get the chance to purchase a property or even a house.
 However, here begins a painful journey of looking for your dream home and being shocked when taking a look at the price tag.
 When an acceptable and affordable home has been found despite the difficulties, there's still one important question: Is the price fair?
 If you ask the owner, it sure is.
 Now imagine there's a software that tells you just that.
 This answer is absolutely data-based and fairly objective.
 To do this, it's best to train a machine learning model.